opencv/opencv/doc/js_tutorials/js_setup/js_usage/js_usage.markdown

 </body>
 </html>
 @endcode

+@note You have to call delete method of cv.Mat to free memory allocated in Emscripten's heap.
+Please refer to [Memeory management of Emscripten](https://kripken.github.io/emscripten-site/docs/porting/connecting_cpp_and_javascript/embind.html#memory-management) for details.

 An embedded version is shown below.
 You can try it.
 After you upload an image, the web page will show two images.
 The first one is an \<img\> as cv.Mat input.
 The second one is a \<canvas\> as cv.Mat output.
 - - -